-27. The key sustainability issues for North Somerset fed into the identification of a set of SA objectives which are the main tool used at each stage of the SA for assessing the likely effects of the options and draft policies in the Local Plan.
-The SA framework for the North Somerset Local Plan is presented in Table 2 overleaf.
+1.27 The key sustainability issues for North Somerset fed into the identification of a set of SA objectives which are the main tool used at each stage of the SA for assessing the likely effects of the options and draft policies in the Local Plan.
+The SA framework for the North Somerset Local Plan is presented overleaf.